We’re partnering with Woking Borough Council and Surrey County Council to deliver a new and improved railway bridge in Woking.

 The scheme forms part of Woking Borough Council’s wider strategy to unlock development sites for much-needed town centre housing.

-Work is anticipated to start in November 2021 and expected to conclude in early 2024.
+Work is anticipated to start in 2022 and expected to conclude in 2025.

 What we’re doing